dhruv-sirohi/Miller-Lab-UED/README.md

   The performance of transfer learning approaches (convolutional layers pretrained on ImageNet are used) is also determined

 ### To Do:
-  Document Code (in progress)
-  Provide background on diffraction + Bragg's Law
+  Provide an introduction to diffraction + Bragg's Law